Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 What it is: Crazy Egg's recordings tool lets you watch recordings of real users on your website so you can learn what makes them take action or become frustrated.
 You can see how users click, scroll, and move around your site.

 What it helps you do: get to the heart of the user experience.
-See where visitors move their mouse, which sections they visit or avoid, and how long they stay on each element.
+See where users move their mouse, which sections they visit or avoid, and how long they stay on each element.
 Find out where they struggle, and make updates to improve their flow through the conversion funnel (and your conversion rate).

 Heatmap tools